 One of the top global companies in the hospitality business – Couchsurfing – employs Ruby for its backend.
 This ensures stable work for its client base of over 14 million users.

 Another bright case of using Ruby is Shopify.
 The global online e-commerce platform hosts about 1 million businesses and serves over 218 million shoppers.
 The fast speed of the shopping experience is a cornerstone of their success, so reliable back-end technology is very important.

-Go, or Golang, is a relatively new open-source programming language.
-It is static an contains its own testing tools and garbage collection that frees developers from the memory management burden.
+Go, or Golang is a relatively new open-source programming language.
+It is static and contains its own testing tools and garbage collection that frees developers from the memory management burden.

 Advantages of Go

 - Simplicity.
 Its syntax resembles C-style languages, and the code is considered simple yet scalable.
 Go is a good option for complex projects.
 The app development platform Fabric’s mobile analytics SDK is written in Go.